Starcounter/Docs/docs/topic-guides/blendable-web-apps/customizing-solutions-design.md

 ## Overwriting `uni-elements` definitions

-That is the lowest-level approach, that is slightly hacky, but this hackiness allows you to total changes and re-design.
+That is the lowest-level approach, that is slightly hacky, but this hackiness allows you to do any kind of changes and re-design.

 It allows you to completely change not only look but also the behavior of any UI element.

 Assuming, the solution of apps is created consistently using Starcounter Design System and Uniform Components, for example, all date pickers are presented using `<uni-date-picker>`.

-Then if you want to drastically change its look or even behavior.
-You can do so, by creating your own custom element with the same name, but with more sophisticated behavior.
+Then if you want to drastically change its look or even behavior, you can do so, by creating your own custom element with the same name, but with more sophisticated behavior.

-For example, airline company could have high demands on the UX and feature set of the date picker.
-With Starcounter, it could still use an app which was created with regular date picker needs in mind.
+For example, an airline company could have high demands on the UX and feature set of the date picker.
+With Starcounter, it could still use an app which was created with regular date picker needs.

 The requirements are that initial design author has stuck to the conventions of Starcounter Design System, and the new date picker supports the same API, which in case of Uniform Components is just nothing more than being able to wrap the native HTML elements.
 That means no specific API, just exchange data with native HTML API.